102

 It rained from midday, and traffic jam from Bordeaux to Libourne delayed my visit to Jean-Luc Thunevin's wine shop by 45 minutes.
 At the time of my visit, the harvest wasn't yet started at his properties, and Jean-Luc Thunevin told me that it was beneficial to wait because grapes were in excellent shape and still trying to obtain full phenolic ripeness.
 I was presented with wines from Jean-Luc Thunevin in vintages 2008 and 2009.

-The tasting started with 2008 Bad Boy, an enjoyable wine, pleasant, round and soft.
+The tasting started with 2008 Bad Boy, an enjoyable, pleasant, round, and soft wine.
 Good start.
 Then followed five wines in two vintages, tasted in pairs.
-2008 Domaine des Sabines from Lalande-de-Pomerol was a delightful wine with a very seductive nose of black cherries, soft, round, elegant and with a smooth aftertaste.
+2008 Domaine des Sabines from Lalande-de-Pomerol was a delightful wine with a seductive nose of black cherries soft, round, elegant, and smooth aftertaste.
 Very enjoyable.
-2009 vintage of the same wine was seductive as well and displayed more depth, concentration and richness.
+The 2009 vintage of the same wine was seductive and displayed more depth, concentration, and richness.
 Fine winemaking here!
-2008 Le Clos du Beau-Pere from Pomerol followed well in tracks of Domaine des Sabines from the neighbouring district with cherry aromas as well, more complexity and a long finish.
+2008 Le Clos du Beau-Pere from Pomerol followed well in tracks of Domaine des Sabines from the neighboring district with cherry aromas, more complexity, and a long finish.
 2009 vintage of the same wine was more concentrated.
 Delightful wines.
-2008 Virginie de Valandraud displayed elegance and grace, subtlety, splendid balance and smooth aftertaste, while 2009 vintage had a stronger backbone, more depth and displayed more oak.
-For a second wine, both were glorious efforts.
-2008 Clos Badon offered a fine aroma of cherries and chocolate, a strong backbone and a chewy texture.
-Stupendous effort.
-2009 version of the same wine had more concentration and more oaky palate, but both wines deserved applause.

-At the end of my visit, I was treated by two whites from Jean-Luc Thunevin.
-Both in vintage 2008.
-The first one I tasted was Valandraud white (JLT nr.2), which displayed freshness, nice acidity well supported by tasty fruit, charm and a seductive approach.
+At the end of my visit, I was treated by two whites from Jean-Luc Thunevin, both in vintage 2008.
+The first one I tasted was Valandraud white (JLT nr.2), which displayed freshness, nice acidity well supported by tasty fruit, charm, and a seductive approach.
 Very enjoyable.
-Valandraud white nr.1 offered freshness, great acacia flower, apple and lemon aromas, splendid interplay between fruit and stunning acidity, and sophisticated touch.
+Valandraud white nr.1 offered freshness, great acacia flower, apple, and lemon aromas, splendid interplay between fruit and stunning acidity, and sophisticated touch.
 Great effort.

 Tertre Roteboeuf